argafacu/argafacu.github.io/_pages/coding.md

 Here you can find some packages I am working on.

 + [dmlpanel](https://github.com/argafacu/dmlpanel): This is an implementation of Debiased Machine Learning (DML) for high-dimensional linear panel data models with common parameters and random coefficients, as introduced by "Debiased Machine Learning Inference for Functionals of Unoberseved Heterogeneity", by Argañaraz, F., and Escanciano, J.C., Argañaraz and Escanciano (2025).
+This function is in a (VERY!) preliminary stage.